Guide to Fix Windows Unable to Complete the Format Error?

 4. After it, double click on the WriteProtect key and set the value to 0 this will disable the Write Protection.

 5. At last, restart your PC to save all the modifications.

 Fix 4: Make sure the USB drive or SD card is not Write Protected

-As, whenever user try to format a write protected USB drive, then they will receive an error message “Unable to format” error.
+As, whenever user tries to format a write protected USB drive, then they will receive an error message “Unable to format” error.

-Some of the memory card comes with inbuilt switch to turn on or off the write protection.
+Some of the memory cards come with an inbuilt switch to turn on or off the write protection.
 So In order to fix this issue, switch off the security lock in order to remove write protection.